lewisdoesstuff/lewisdoesstuff/README.md

 Shamelessly using the GitHub template for this ;)

 - 👋 Hi, I’m @lewisdoesstuff
-- 👀 I'm an observability engineer, and Linux hobbist :)
+- 👀 I'm a full-stack dev :\)
 - 🌱 My only real finished project is [bento-next](https://github.com/lewisdoesstuff/bento-next) :)
 - 💞️ I’m down to collaborate on anything I'd find useful!
-Home automation, PC Deployments, and anything to make my life easier!
 - 📫 Drop me a DM or an email at lew@lew.ooo